gleaned/gleaned.github.io/_posts/draft_2018-08-02-FermatsLastTheorem.md

 ---
 layout: post_page
 title: Fermat's Last Theorem
-abstract: A highly entertaining, informative and gripping account of how one of the ultimate problems in mathematics was solved
+abstract: A highly entertaining, informative and gripping account of how one of the most celebrated problems in mathematics was solved by Andrew Wiles.
+In addition to being sprinkled with memorable anecdotes, nearly all the major concepts involved have been explained with an uncanny clarity.
 author: Simon Singh
 ---